-- Calculates per cell metrics and a unique transcript threshold to filter cell barcodes belonging to real cells from background. - The cell threshold is determined following the method in STARsola: - A preliminary list of possible cells is set (either based on the number of expected cells set in samples.csv, or the number of cell-barcodes with over 100 [--minReads] unique transcripts. - TopCount is set to the unique transcript count of the top 1 percentile [-topCellPercent] of preliminary cells. - The threshold is set to TopCount / 10 [--minCellRatio]. - CellFinder - CellFinder is an EmptyDrops-like cell calling approach.
+- CellFinder (default) - CellFinder is an EmptyDrops-like cell calling approach.
 This option is enabled when the parameter cellFinder is true.
-Cells that are above the minUTC but below the provided or calculated UTC threshold can potentially be "rescued" based on expression differences from the ambient RNA.

-- Setting a minUTC threshold
+Cells that are above the minUTC but below the provided or calculated UTC threshold can potentially be "rescued" based on expression differences from the ambient RNA. - Unique Transcript Count Thresholding - Calculates per cell metrics and a unique transcript threshold to filter cell barcodes belonging to real cells from background. - o The cell threshold is determined following the method in STARsolo: - A preliminary list of possible cells is set (either based on the number of expected cells set in samples.csv, or the number of cell-barcodes with over 100 [--minReads] unique transcripts. - TopCount is set to the unique transcript count of the top 1 percentile [-topCellPercent] of preliminary cells. - The threshold is set to TopCount / 10 [--minCellRatio]. - Setting a minimum UTC threshold

 - A unique transcript count threshold is used when the parameter UTC is greater than 0 and cellFinder is not enabled.
-In this case every barcode with a total count

->= UTC is called as a cell.
+In this case every barcode with a total count >= UTC is called as a cell.